RhodriJ9/DynamicForm/README.md

 # Upmind Technical Test Documentation

-The focus is on structuring and managing the form's functionality to ensure it is responsive, scalable, and maintainable.
+The focus is on structuring and managing the form's functionality to ensure it is responsive, scalable, and maintainable with a test-driven approach.

 ## Assumptions